meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 However, this would be a significantly more complex change, which would delay this feature.
 We propose to implement the simpler option first.

 ## Backwards compatiblity

+Canton Coin implements

+The Canton Token standard APIs are new APIs

 The app reward activity markers are a new API and are purely additive.
 All existing APIs continue to function as is.
 In particular,